Tired of reading email subject lines like “How I built a $100K/month blog in 6 Months”?

 You may have experienced this pitfall if you:

-- Take the Field of Dreams approach: It’s a great movie, however, it’s not a useful strategy for building a niche site.
+- Take the Field of Dreams approach: It’s a great movie, however, it’s not a useful strategy for how to build an Amazon Affiliate website.
 You can publish the best content in the world, but it won’t generate a dime if no one is searching for it or it doesn’t rank well on Google.

 “I thought ‘just build it and they will come.’
 After all, who wouldn’t want natural, non-toxic, affordable solutions for a new baby?” – Jen